 It can be lonely at the top, especially for entrepreneurs that feel they have to go at it alone.
 In some cases, you may have a leadership team and as your business grows, you may reach a point where hiring additional staff is essential.
 Regardless of the number of employees, size, structure or complexity of the organization, your business’s success ultimately rests on your shoulders.
 That’s a tough pill to swallow and may lead to some crises, but, it doesn’t have to be that way!

 This can be where an advisory board full of subject matter experts fills gaps of knowledge.
 Advisory board members are not directors in the traditional sense: They do not serve a governance function or represent shareholders or other stakeholders.
-They simply provide advice to the entrepreneur about achieving current business goals.
+They simply provide advice to the entrepreneur & leadership team about achieving current business goals.
 Why have an advisory board versus a board of directors?
 Simply put: directors direct and advisors advise.

 Now, how does one go about creating an advisory board?
 The following are eight tips for creating an effective advisory board:

 You can use an advisory board to weather current challenges and opportunities.
 For example, your business has been growing but feels like it is growing a little bit out of your control.
 It is moving in multiple directions and there is an unlimited number of opportunities presented to you.
 But, your focus seems to be lacking and the leadership team is busy reacting, and is not able to truly run the business.